-Stories from Maine Hunters and Fishers
+Stories from Maine Hunters & Fishers

 Something for Everyone

-Personality From Range of Writers
+Personality From a Range of Writers

 Enjoyable Cover to Cover

-Many of our readers tell us that they can’t wait each month for their Journal so they can follow the hilarious fictional adventures of Me & Joe, or pore through the Outdoor News Section to get up to speed on outdoor issues, or search the ads for Marty the Moose, or simply read their favorite monthly columnist.
+Many readers tell us they can’t wait each month for their Journal.
+They follow the hilarious fictional adventures of Me & Joe, pore through the Outdoor News Section to get up to speed on outdoor issues, search the ads for Marty the Moose, or read their favorite monthly columnist.
 Entertaining and highly informative, the 72 pages of the Northwoods Sporting Journal are the best bang for the buck when it comes to outdoor reading material.

-In Over 700 Stores in Maine
+Over 700 Stores in Maine

 The Northwoods Sporting Journal is sold at more than 700 large and small retail outlets throughout northern New England.